 Il Porcellino in Mercato Nuovo is a bronze copy of a bronze copy of a Roman marble copy of a Greek bronze statue of wild boar.
 Hard to digest?
 Let me explain.

-The Greeks like creating statues our of Bronze and were undoubtedly superior “creators” of art over the Romans.
+The Greeks like creating statues out of bronze and were undoubtedly superior “creators” of art over the Romans.
 When the Romans conquered Greece, Romans were superior warriors, they underwent Hellenization which basically means acting like the sophisticated and artistic Greeks.
 They would make marble statue copies of the greek bronze statues and often melt the marble to make weapons.

 The fountain was very popular and like many fountains, it has been surrounded by superstition.
 For such a small monument it is hard to believe, but amongst locals this is a top Florence attraction.
 I’ve read significantly online and many writers cover the superstition incorrectly.
 Luckily, I am Italian and know this very well.